caseywdunn/phylogenetic_biology/docs/phylogenetic_biology.md

 ### Expected amount of change

 For the simple process described here, there are two things to consider if we want to know the amount of evolutionary change.
 The first is the substitution rate $\mu$, and the second is the time over which the evolutionary process acts.
-In our example here, that time is the length of the edge under consideration in the phylogeny.
+In our example here, that time is the length of the branch under consideration in the phylogeny.

 In Figure \@ref(fig:sim-jc-mu-sweep) each horizontal bar is a simulation over the same time interval (0-100 time units).
 Each black line on the bar is a replacement event randomly introduced by the computer according to our model.
 We use a different value of $\mu$ for each simulation (as indicated on the vertical axis).
 In the bottom bar, where $\mu=0$, there are no replacements (black bars) and therefore no substitutions (the whole bar is the same color).
 There are more replacement events as $\mu$ increases along the vertical axis.